taranjeet/taranjeet.github.io/_posts/2018-01-26-elasticsearch-completion-suggester.md

 {% gist a552c168f0a40d38ca501610a0a6f4c3 %}

-In the response we see that `hits` key along with `suggest` is present.
+In the response, we see that `hits` key along with `suggest` is present.
 This happened because query and suggest works at the same level parallely.
 Hence we get both keys in response.
 So we cannot apply filter in a suggestion query.

 To deal with this, Completion Suggester provides [Context Suggester](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/suggester-context.html), which are basically filters for `completion` field.
 Let’s define another mapping for movies index, this time with `year` as a context suggester for `name` field.